-Set in the beautiful leafy courtyards, and surrounding streets, of a Victorian housing estate in the heart of King's Cross, the Hillview Festival is a dynamic and colourful programme of music, dance, circus, and arts activities, along side a community market, food stalls and a Tiki Bar.
-Free and open to everyone, the festival celebrates local talent and cultural diversity within our community, drawing on a wide pool of artists and performers from the local area and beyond.
+Set in the beautiful leafy courtyards and surrounding streets of Hillview, a Victorian housing estate in the heart of King's Cross, the Hillview Festival is a dynamic and colourful programme of music, dance, circus, and arts activities, along side a community market, and food stalls.
+Free and open to everyone, the festival celebrates creative talent and cultural diversity, drawing on a wide pool of artists and performers from the local area and beyond.

-This page: Festivals, Catherine Packard 1989; Angela Harrison 2019
+This page: Festivals 1991 / 2019 - Catherine Packard, Angela Harrison

 Home banner: Festivals 2017 / 2019 - Tiago, Ray Yates, Joe Harrison, David Styan